runabol/tork/.devcontainer/README.md

 Once you have this repo cloned to your local system, you will need to install the VSCode extension [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).

 Then run the following command from the command palette:
-`Dev Containers: Open Folder in Container...` and select your Kestra root folder.
+`Dev Containers: Open Folder in Container...` and select your Tork root folder.

 This will then put you inside a docker container ready for development.